lagadic/demo_pioneer/README.md

 demo_pioneer
 ============

-A set of demos using a Pioneer robot and based on ViSP
+A set of demos using a Pioneer robot and based on ViSP.
+This package is documented on [demo_pioneer-wiki].

 # Installation